jimmy947788/gowasm-use-clib/README.md

 ## Usage

 Once the server is running, navigate to http://localhost:8080 in your web browser.
-You should see an interface that allows you to interact with the AES encryption functionality provided by the libmyaes library through WebAssembly.
+You should see an interface that allows you to interact with the AES encryption functionality provided by the myaeslib library through WebAssembly.

 ## Contributing